 - Protecting vital organizational processes and systems,

-- Protecting company data from access by non-authorized users,
+- Protecting company data from access by non-allowed users,

 - Providing a common vocabulary and meaning of terms,